Postbox Email Forensics: Investigate Postbox Email Mailbox Effectively

 - STARTTLS

-Conclusion: Once the data evidences are collected following the above mentioned tactics, it is processed through third party programs like MailXaminer to examine it better.
-This is necessary to interrogate the emails in bulk and reach to the segments where manual procedures fail to reach.
-Email applications like Postbox are used less and hence very decisive tools are required for its investigations.
+Conclusion: Once the data evidences are collected following the above-mentioned tactics, it is processed through third-party programs like MailXaminer to examine it better.
+This is necessary to interrogate the emails in bulk and reach the segments that manual procedures fail to reach.
+Email applications like Postbox are used less, and hence ,very decisive tools are required for its investigations.